-These models employ a 4-valve superheterodyne chassis comprising a Pantagrid converter followed by an I.F. amplifier.
-Demodulation is effected and A.V.C. voltage is obtained in the diode circuits of the following valve, which is a duo-diode-pentode; the pentode section of this valve functions as an audio amplifier and is resistance-capacity coupled to the output valve, which is of the beam tetrode type.
+These models employ a 4-valve superheterodyne chassis comprising a Pentagrid converter followed by an I.F. amplifier.
+Demodulation is effected and A.V.C. voltage is obtained in the diode circuits of the following valve, which is a duo-diode-pentode; the pentode section of this valve functions as an audio amplifier and is resistance-capacity coupled to the output valve, which is of the pentode type.

-Coupling to the aerial on the broadcast band is effected through an iron-cored transformer having the normal tuned secondary.
+Coupling to the aerial on the broadcast band is effected through an iron-cored transformer having the normal tuned secondary and added capacity between the high potential ends of primary and secondary.